RigsOfRods/docs.rigsofrods.org/vehicle-creation/rail-vehicles.md

 ## Step 2: Placement node

-In order to spawn the train correctly in the train spawner, node 0 needs to be in the center of the train, 0.53 meters below the lowest edge of the wheel (See Fig. 4).
+In order to spawn the train correctly in the train spawner, node `0` needs to be in the center of the train, `0.53` meters below the lowest edge of the wheel (See Fig. 4).
-For our tutorial train, we set node 0 in the middle of the bogie.
+For our tutorial train, we set node `0` in the middle of the bogie.
-Node 0 needs to have the "c"-option in the nodes section for no ground detection.
+Node `0` needs to have the `c`-option in the nodes section for no ground detection.

 [fig2-node0]: /images/rail-vehicles-tutorial-placement-node.png
 {: width="100%"}